jorgectf/rtmp_relay/README.md

 * ${address} – IP address of the destination
 * ${port} – destination port

-Optionally you can specify the address of the status page:
+Optionally you can add a web status page with "statusPage" object, which has the following attribute:
-*statusPageAddress* – the address of the web status page (optional)
+*listen* – the address of the web status page

 Example configuration:

+    statusPage:
-    statusPageAddress: "0.0.0.0:80"
+        listen: "0.0.0.0:80"
     servers:
       - listen: "127.0.0.1:2200"
         applications: